-Powell tried to kill himself by beating his head against his cell walls after which he was fitted with “an irremovable cap, well wadded.”
+At one point following his arrest, Powell tried to kill himself by beating his head against his cell walls.
+He reportedly said that he was “tired of life” and would “rather be hung” than “come back into the courtroom.”
+He was then fitted with a padded hood.
 The government strictly prohibited the conspirators from having any visitors, though photographer Alexander Gardner was allowed entry.

-“He was photographed… standing in various ways, with and without wrist irons and modeling the coat and hat that he allegedly wore the night he attacked Secretary of State Seward.” – Swanson, James L. and Daniel Weinberg, Lincoln’s Assassins: Their Trial and Execution
+“He was photographed… standing in various ways, with and without wrist irons and modeling the coat and hat that he allegedly wore the night he attacked Secretary of State Seward,” Swanson and Weinberg wrote.

-On July 7, 1865, the time had come for Surrat, Atzerodt, Herold, and Powell to face the music.
+On July 7, 1865, the time had come for Surratt, Atzerodt, Herold, and Powell to face justice for their crimes.
 Led to the gallows at Washington Arsenal in Washington, D.C., they had their heads covered in white bags and nooses tied around their necks.

-Their bodies were buried in wooden gun crates outside the prison walls with a small fence erected around the plot.
-In 1867, they were exhumed in secret and reburied underneath the same warehouse under which Booth was buried.
+After they were hanged, their bodies were buried in wooden gun crates outside the prison walls, with a small fence erected around the plot.
+In 1867, they were exhumed in secret and reinterred under the same warehouse beneath which Booth was buried.

 In 1869, all bodies except Powell’s were released to their families.
 A few years later, his corpse was exhumed again and buried in the Holmead Cemetery in Dupont Circle, Washington.
 It was exhumed yet again in 1884 as the cemetery prepared for closure.

-In 1885, Powell’s skull was given to the U.S. Army Medical Museum while the rest of his remains were buried in Washington’s Rock Creek Cemetery.
-Labeled as specimen number 2244, or “skull of a white male,” the museum gifted it to the Smithsonian in 1898.
+In 1885, Powell’s skull was given to the U.S. Army Medical Museum, while the rest of his remains were buried in Washington’s Rock Creek Cemetery.
+Labeled as specimen number 2244, or “skull of a white male,” the museum gifted the cranium to the Smithsonian in 1898.

-Nearly a century later in 1992, the Smithsonian encountered 2244 while assessing items for potential repatriation to Native American tribes.
-Experts noticed the broken jaw, and that the item was labeled under “Payne,” and realized what they had on hand.
+Nearly a century later, in 1992, the Smithsonian encountered specimen 2244 while assessing items for potential repatriation to Native American tribes.
+Two years later, according to the South Florida Sun Sentinel, Powell’s skull was returned to his family’s descendants.

-After learning about Lincoln Assassination co-conspirator Lewis Powell, take a look at the photo of an 11th generation Lincoln.
-Then, learn 33 interesting Abraham Lincoln facts you never knew about Honest Abe.
+After learning about Lincoln assassination co-conspirator Lewis Powell, take a look at the photo of an 11th-generation Lincoln.
+Then, learn 33 interesting facts you never knew about Honest Abe.